Mk4Levi/Mk-Weather-Check/README.md

 ## Website Link => https://manthan-weather-check.onrender.com/

-=> This is a Weather Application.
-In this web-app, You can check weather report of any city in the world.
+=> This is a Weather-Report App developed by using Express.js and Fetch-API.
+Enter the name of any city and it will show you the Weather Report from OpenWeather API.

 <h2>Getting Started</h2>